haskus/haskus-manual/source/memory/buffer.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Some buffers can be converted from mutable to immutable and vice versa.
 This is
-unsafe as the original buffer mustn't be used anymore after this.
+unsafe as the original buffer mustn't be used anymore after this and this is not
+statically checked by the compiler.

 .. code:: haskell